HOW LONG HAVE YOU BEEN DOING THIS?

 WHAT MAKES YOU DIFFERENT FROM OTHER PHOTOGRAPHERS?

-I may look like any other photographer (I have a camera, I love taking photos, I obsess over light, etc.) but there’s a whole lot that makes me different from them!
+I may look like any other photographer (I have a camera, I love taking photos, I obsess over good lighting, etc.) but there’s a whole lot that makes me unique.
 To start, my personality is super easy-going.
 I get along with pretty much anyone, and that makes it easier for me to blend in and get natural photos of moments- without forced smiles and fake poses.
-I’m kind of obsessed with all the little things that bring interest to a story- whether it’s the setting, the way the wind blows a dress, or any creatures that show up during a session.
+I’m kind of obsessed with details that tell a story, and the way people connect with each other and the environment.
 I guess you could say I’m a detail oriented storyteller.
-I’m influenced greatly by art, design, and nature.

 During a wedding, I’m capturing images that tell the story of your day, as it unfolds naturally, along with the settings and details that make your wedding unique.
 I don’t like to influence things too much, or be constantly in your face demanding this or that.
 I try to blend in, but also bring a sense of calm to help when things get chaotic.
 I’m not a fan of stiff, cheesy posing or making people spend way too much time in front of my camera when they could be celebrating with friends and family.

 I’ve shot enough weddings that I’m comfortable in any situation- even challenging ones like flash thunderstorms, power outages, and timelines being completely screwed up because of random unpredictable circumstances.
 I can deal with any size wedding, and any family- regardless of how crazy you think they might be. :)